alanfranz/apt-current/README.md

 a small superpower.
-When performing **install**, **upgrade**, or **dist-upgrade** (or **full-upgrade** for ```apt```) commands, it will automatically perform an ```apt-get -y update``` (or ```apt -y update```) before launching those commands, if any of those three conditions occur:
+When performing **install**, **upgrade**, or **dist-upgrade** (or **full-upgrade** for ```apt```) commands, it will automatically perform an ```apt-get -y update``` (or ```apt -y update```) before launching those commands, if any of the following conditions occurs:

  * too much time has passed since last ```apt-get update``` invocation.
 By default such time is three hours, but can be configured in ```/etc/apt-current.conf```